Informational Design of Dynamic Multi-Agent System: SMPE Implementability

 \subsection{Implementability}

 As in a canonical Markov game, each agent $i$'s decision of choosing an action $a$ takes into account other agents' decisions of choosing $\bm{a}_{-i}$ because its immediate reward of taking $a_{i}$ directly depends on $\bm{a}_{-i}$.
-In an augmented Markov game $M[\bm{\alpha}]$, agent $i$'s choices of $\beta_{i}$ and $\pi_{i}$ are coupled because $\omega_{i}$ specified by $\beta_{i}$ has a direct causal effect on $a_{i}$ through $\pi_{i}$.
+In an augmented Markov game $M[\bm{\alpha}|\bm{\theta}]$, agent $i$'s choices of $\beta_{i}$ and $\pi_{i}$ are coupled because $\omega_{i}$ specified by $\beta_{i}$ has a direct causal effect on $a_{i}$ through $\pi_{i}$.
 Thus, each agent's immediate reward indirectly depends on other agents' selected signals through their actions.
-Hence, agents' selection of signals is also a part of the strategic interactions in a $M[\bm{\alpha}]$.
+Hence, agents' selection of signals is also a part of the strategic interactions in a $M[\bm{\alpha}|\bm{\theta}]$.
 Since $\bm{\mathcal{P}}^{-k}$ is fixed, the principal's choice of $\bm{\alpha}$ controls the dynamics of $\bm{W}_{t}$ given the strategy profiles.
-Therefore, it is possible for the principal to influence the equilibrium behaviors of agents in $M[\bm{\alpha}]$ through proper designs of $\bm{\alpha}$.
+Therefore, it is possible for the principal to influence the equilibrium behaviors of agents in $M[\bm{\alpha}|\bm{\theta}]$ through proper designs of $\bm{\alpha}$.

-The principal's information design problem $\mathcal{I}$ is a mechanism design problem that takes an objective-first approach to design information structures of signals sent to agents, toward desired objectives $\bm{\kappa}$, in a strategic setting through the design of $\bm{\alpha}$, where self-interested agents act rationally by choosing $\bm{\beta}$ and $\bm{\pi}$.
-Although any realization of $\bm{\omega}^{k}$ depends on the current realization of the state and agents' types, the choice of $\bm{\alpha}$ is independent of the realizations of states and agents' types.
-The key restriction on the principal's $\bm{\alpha}$ is that the agents are elicited to perform equilibrium behaviors (i.e., actions) $\bm{\pi}$ that coincides with the principal's desired equilibrium $\bm{\kappa}$.
-This is captured by the notions of the \textit{admissibility} and the \textit{implementability}.
+The principal's information design takes an objective-first approach to design the information structure (given $\Omega$) of the signals sent to agents, toward desired objectives $\bm{\kappa}$, in a strategic setting through the design of $\bm{\alpha}$, where self-interested agents act rationally by choosing $\bm{\beta}$ and $\bm{\pi}$.
+Although any realization of the signal depends on the current state, the choice of $\bm{\alpha}$ is independent of the realizations of the states.
+The key restriction on the principal's $\bm{\alpha}$ is that the agents are elicited to perform equilibrium actions that coincide with the principal's goal, which is referred to as \textit{admissibility.}